CiscoSE/AMP4E-to-ServiceNOW_Incident/README.md

 ## Features

 - Go through all the AMP connectors installed in your environment and collect events that have a Malicious disposition and create an Incident for them into ServiceNOW.
+- Optional: Easily run this out of AWS Lambda with high cost optimization.

 ## Technologies & Frameworks Used